xdevplatform/tweet_parser/README.md

 implements the logic.

 ### Style
 Adhere to the PEP8 style.
-Using a Python linter is reccomended.
+Using a Python linter (like flake8) is reccomended.

 For documentation style, use [Google-style docstrings](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 Refer to the [Python docstest documentation](https://docs.python.org/3/library/doctest.html) for doctest guidelines.